Mridul Wadhwa: Discrimination claim for gender-critical beliefs

 In May 2024, an employment tribunal gave a decision in favour of Roz Adams, who was constructively dismissed by Edinburgh Rape Crisis Centre.
 The tribunal found Adams, who identifies as a "sex realist", had been unfairly targeted due to her gender-critical belief that service users should be able to specify the sex of their support staff.

 The disciplinary process, which the tribunal described as "completely spurious and mishandled", began after Adams sought clarity on how to respond to a survivor who asked the sex of a non-binary employee.
-The investigation upheld the allegations of misconduct against her without action at which point Adams resigned and began working for Beira's Place.
+The investigation upheld the allegations of misconduct against her without action, at which point Adams resigned and began working for Beira's Place.
 The employment judge said that Wadhwa, the Centre's CEO, had been involved in the disciplinary process, and referred to Wadhwa as being behind a 'heresy hunt' against Adams which was "somewhat reminiscent of the works of Franz Kafka".
-Compensation for Adams will be determined at a later hearing.
 As a result of this ruling, Wadhwa was placed on leave while her role in the activity leading to the ruling was being investigated.
 In November 2024, the tribunal ruled that ERCC must pay Adams £68,989.71 as compensation for discrimination, constructive dismissal, and emotional pain and suffering.
 ERCC was also ordered to make a public apology to Adams on its website, and to refer sexual assault survivors to Beira's Place.

 Resignation from Edinburgh Rape Crisis Centre

-In September 2024, Wadhwa resigned from the ERCC following a review commissioned by Rape Crisis Scotland which said she "did not understand the limits on her role's authority, when to refer decisions to trustees and failed to set professional standards of behaviour".
+In September 2024, Wadhwa resigned from the ERCC following a review commissioned by Rape Crisis Scotland.
 The review said the centre had only provided "women-only" spaces, defined as "provided by someone who was born and continues to identify as female" (i.e. cisgender women), on request and this did "not amount to the provision of protected ‘women-only’ spaces".
 The report also said that the centre had failed to make clear the birth sex of every staff member.
 It said this policy "did not put survivors first", "caused damage" to them, and failed to meet national service standards.
 The review found 93 percent of survivors felt hopeful about their future after their time with the ERCC.
 It noted only 2 instances of survivors avoiding the ERCC as a result of their policies: one chose not to use their services due to fears of their assigned staff members assigned gender at birth and the other chose not to use the service though she was assured she could request to see a cisgender woman.